aerinng/collab/README.md

 Auto-Post of Requests Function | Research on other applications with similar features on how this can be implemented successfully | Mid July (17th July)
 Messaging Function | Research the technologies and languages used on other similar chatting applications. | Mid July (17th July)
 Groups Function | Program the application such that it identifies each user’s favourites. | Mid July (17th July) Testing | Read up on the different types of testing.
-Thereafter conduct the relevant tests upon all successful implementations. | TBC
+Thereafter conduct the relevant tests upon all successful implementations. | Ongoing

 ## Project Logs
 1) [Milestone 1](https://drive.google.com/file/d/1fzQ8Rud7MHVu-OflHw9KMOSbr1W-3Z2g/view?usp=sharing)